 A small local, community forum held during our formative year included visiting representatives from over 15 countries, all focused on a 'Resilientville exercise.
 These efforts were structured to serve the Bayview community in times of disaster or stress, but may also establish a consistent model for daily resilience.
 The Office for Community Planning and BHPflex are working on projects involving 'Economic Resilience' and Business Support.

 The Resilient Bayview HUB was re-activated in March, 2020 in response to the COVID-19 pandemic.
-A weekly, on-line conference call with our county supervisor includes multiple service agency representatives and community leaders in collaboration on an exchange of information and service needs for the area.

 Our Mission: To identify and preserve the sites and structures of architectural and historic significance in the Bayview-Hunters Point District, for the benefit of its residents and for the larger San Francisco community.